 [If you purchase anything on this site, I may make a commission.
 Disclosure Policy]

 The Bible does not directly answer our question, What Did Jesus Look Like?, but it does give us clues from which we can get a good general picture.
-Although we can be curious as to the physical appearance of Jesus, it is obviously not something of great importance otherwise the Word of God would give us a detailed description.
+Although we can be curious about the physical appearance of Jesus, it is obviously not important; otherwise, the Word of God would give us a detailed description.
 Worldly people often place great value on outward appearance, but God places value on the heart and character.

+The first artwork we have that depicts Jesus is from about two hundred years after He lived.
 Nevertheless, let’s see what we can discover about what Jesus looked like.
-Some of what is below is solid deduction and some is conjecture.
+Some of what is below is solid deduction, and some is conjecture.
 You can decide for yourself how much is valid.

 As we think about what did Jesus look like we need to realize that He looked like an average person.
 He was not especially handsome or attractive, Isaiah tells us.
 We need to picture an average-looking man from the Middle East.